 Students who read Computer Science Paper 1 in the Natural Sciences Tripos are in a good position to transfer, provided they took the Natural Sciences Mathematics course.
 Such a student should be advised by their College to read and understand the lecture notes for the Paper 2 courses in the Long Vacation.
 Students who did not take the main Natural Sciences Mathematics course need to be carefully assessed by their College as to whether they have the appropriate mathematical preparation for Part IB.

-Students who read Computer Science Paper 1 in the PPS Tripos are in a weaker position than a Natural Scientist because they have not taken the first year mathematics paper.
+Students who read Computer Science Paper 1 in the PBS Tripos are in a weaker position than a Natural Scientist because they have not taken the first year mathematics paper.
 The College will need to judge carefully as to their mathematical preparation for Part IB.
 If the College approves the transfer then such a student should be advised to read and understand the lecture notes for the Paper 2 courses in the Long Vacation.

 Students who have not read Computer Science Paper 1

 It is certainly possible for such students to transfer into Part IB, but they need to acknowledge that they are taking on a considerable amount of work if they are to transfer successfully.
 These students will need to work through all of the lecture notes for the Paper 1 and Paper 2 courses in the Long Vacation.
 In particular, they will need to be fully up to speed with Java in order that they can complete the Java programming exercise that is due in the third week of Michaelmas Term and participate fully in the Group Project.

 Are there alternative ways to transfer into Computer Science?

 Any student who wishes to transfer but is judged unable to cope with Part IB can consider degrading and re-starting their degree with Part IA of the Computer Science Tripos.
 This has financial implications so any student considering this route must talk to their Tutor at the earliest opportunity.

 Can you take Part IB as your final year and still get a BA degree?